discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Replying to slash commands

 Once you've registered your slash commands, users can now use your slash commands!
-Our next step is to make our bot reply to those slash commands.
+Your next step is to make your bot reply to those slash commands.
 Let's go back to the `index.js` file.
 Your `index.js` file should look like this:

 :::: code-group
 ::: code-group-item index.js